 The goal of our fifth day will be to complete the most famous trekking trail in Torres del Paine National Park!
 It's a challenge, but definitely worth it!
 We'll walk from the campsite towards Hostería Las Torres before ascending to Ascencio Valley on the Tower's eastern face.
 Mountain ridges, beech forests, and small rivers line the scenic walk towards the valley.
 Our big challenge is the steep moraine, a huge mass of boulders which leads us to that iconic base-view of the Towers, three gigantic granite monoliths that are the remains of a great cirque sheared away by glacial ice.
 After a tough uphill climb, the Towers eventually come into full view, rising majestically before us with the glacial lake visible below.
 Is there any better place in the world to have lunch?
 After feasting next to this beautiful view, we'll backtrack along the same trail through Ascencio Valley and return to EcoCamp for a well-deserved dinner and a glass of Chilean wine.

-We will board an early morning vehicle, sit back, relax, and enjoy a scenic ride back to Punta Arenas in time to catch the evening flight.
+We will board an early morning vehicle, sit back, relax, and enjoy a scenic ride back to Puerto Natales or Punta Arenas in time to catch an evening flight onwards.
+Alternatively, transportation to El Calafate can also be organised.

 Ecocamp Patagonia is located in the heart of Torres del Paine National Park in Chile with views of the majestic granite Paine Towers.
 It was the first geodesic dome hotel in the world, offering an upscale camp at the domes inspired by the region’s ancient nomadic inhabitants.